Coder-CH1/Locate-me/README.md

 # Locate-me

-- Location-based services app with embedded Map functionality.
+- Location-based services app in  Flutter with embedded Map functionality.

 #